Article published in:Revista Española de Lingüística Aplicada/Spanish Journal of Applied Linguistics

 Ruiz de Mendoza, F.J., & Santibáñez, F.

 (2005) Cognitive metaphor and empirical methods.
 Barcelona English Language and Literature Studies, 14 (online access at http://www.publicacions.ub.edu/revistes/bells14/).

 Wilson, D., & Carston, R.

 Cited by other publications

-This list is based on CrossRef data as of 25 june 2020.
+This list is based on CrossRef data as of 15 january 2021.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.